Print vs Painting: Understanding the Differences

 Print vs Painting - Feature Image

-Prints are copied versions of an original artwork on paper or other materials.
-It is created using different printing techniques.
+Prints are copied versions of an original artwork on paper or other materials and it is created using different printing techniques.
 Printing creates multiple reproductions of a single artwork.
-Painting is a process of creating original artwork by using colors on surfaces like canvas, wall, fabric, and other materials.
-It allows artists to express their thoughts, ideas, and emotions through visuals.
+Meanwhile, painting is a process of creating original artwork by using colors on surfaces like canvas, wall, fabric, and other materials.

 What are Prints and Paintings?